BenchLabs/bench-technology-handbook/inspiring-action.md

 - **Person 2**: Can you tell me more?
 - **Person 1**: We're recording elevated 500 errors in [a key system].
 - **Person 2**: How do these compare to normal levels?
-- **Person 1**: They are significantly higher: there's a big, sudden spike.
+- **Person 1**: They are significantly higher: they jump to about 10 times our normal levels.
 - **Person 2**: How long have we been recording these errors?
 - **Person 1**: 14 minutes.
 - **Person 2**: I agree: we're experiencing an outage.
 _(Action follows)_

 Take a moment to observe what happened here.
-Person 1 made an assessment.
-It was grounded through conversations with Person 2.
-Person 2 accepted the assessment.
+Person 1 made an ungrounded assessment.
+Person 2 systematically grounds this assessment through conversation before accepting it.
 Now, they are prepared to take action.

-Note that in the conversations above Person 2 comes across as a leader, and Person 1 doesn't.
-This is because Person 2 is relentless in gathering assertions before accepting Person 1's assessment.
-Person 1 would show up very differently if they had grounded their initial assessment:
+Which of the two people in the conversation above did you assess as a stronger communicator?
+Which one is showing up as a leader?
+Was it the person whose conversation resulted in the assessment being grounded?

+Let's look at another flavour of the same conversation:

-- **Person 1**: We're recording a sudden, big spike in errors in [a key system].
+- **Person 1**: We're recording a spike in 500 errors in [a key system].
+Roughly 10 times our normal levels.
 This spike has been sustained for 14 minutes.
 We're experiencing an outage.
 - **Person 2**: Agreed.
 _(Action follows)_

 This is a significantly more effective conversation.
 Person 1 provided their assertions before making the assessment.
 These assertions were relevant to the assessment, and met Person 2's criteria of acceptability.
 In this short exchange, Person 1 prepared their team for action.

-This is how strong leaders communicate.
+Both of these conversations had the same outcome.
+The second conversation reaches alignment with half the words spoken.
+How different would your daily work be if you could consistently reach alignment in half the time?

 Keep in mind that grounding an assessment doesn't make it true.
 While it is derived from measurable facts, a grounded assessment is still one's interpretation of a situation, nothing more.
 For example, in the example above, the 500 errors could have been the result of a scheduled migration that neither person knew about.
 We must always remain open to more assertions, _especially_ if they disqualify our current assessments.